Macrometacorp/docs/docs/queryworkers/query-workers.md

 You can create and update query workers from the GUI, command line, or REST API.
 Each query worker is tied to a specific query text and parameter set.
 You can set optional or mandatory default values for query parameters.

-Each Query Worker is protected and exposed as its own endpoint.
-Query Workers are organized by fabric (or database) so you can have query workers for different geo-regions or fabrics within same region.
+Each query worker functions as an endpoint.
+Query workers exist on the GeoFabric level along with other data like collections and documents.

 ## Create a New Query Worker